Examining the environmental, social, and economics of utilizing livestock and summer cover crops in annual cropping systems

 2. Quantify changes in soil health for three termination strategies for a summer cover crop including grazing, baling, and discing to incorporate residue into the field (control treatment).

-Following summer cash crop harvest, a summer cover crop will be planted.
+Following summer cash crop harvest, a summer cover crop was planted.
 This project evaluates three methods of terminating a summer cover crop: grazing, baling, or discing and incorporation.
-All treatments will be replicated three times.
+All treatments were replicated three times.
 If there is no reduction in soil health, while providing an economic benefit, producers may be more likely to consider incorporating a summer cover crop into their rotations.
 Water is extremely limited in California and a summer cover crop requires irrigation for establishment and productivity.
 Understanding these tradeoffs is critical for farms in California.
-After summer cover crop termination, a winter cover crop will be planted in the fall, followed by a summer cash crop in the spring.
+After summer cover crop termination, a winter cover crop was planted in the fall, followed by a summer cash crop in the spring.

-Objective one will be met by weighing animals before and after they graze each grazing treatment plot.
-The economics of baling treatments will be quantified based on the yield per acre and will be translated into a dollar amount based on the price of hay during the project year.
+Objective one will be met by weighing animals before and after they graze each grazing treatment plot or by observing body condition of the livestock.
+The economics of baling treatments has been quantified based on the yield per acre and will be translated into a dollar amount based on the price of hay during the project year.
 The discing and incorporation treatment is assumed to have no economic return.
 Costs associated with each treatment will also be quantified to generate a budget/balance per treatment.

 Objective two will be met through soil sampling at three points during the project year: prior to project in initiation, prior to spring cash crop planting, and one year after project initiation.
 All soil samples will be collected in the top foot of the soil profile by walking the plot in a W pattern to get one composite sample per plot.
 Baseline soil samples and soil samples one year after project initiation will be analyzed for total carbon, total nitrogen, organic matter, as well as other soil fertility measurements that are relevant to producers (pH, soil fertility, EC).
 Soil samples collected in the spring prior to cash crop planting will be analyzed for plant available nitrogen (nitrate) and soil biology assessments (Haney test).
 The goal of these mid-project samples is to assess any differences in soil that would be relevant to a farmer going into the cash crop season including nitrogen tie up.
 Bulk density samples will be collected at project initiation and one year after project initiation to quantify any changes in total carbon or total nitrogen.
 Soil compaction measurements will be taken once during the cash crop growing season when crop roots are actively growing.
 In addition, cover crop biomass will be collected from the control plots prior to cover crop incorporation.
 Three meter square quadrants of biomass will be collected and analyzed for total nitrogen and total carbon to measure how much carbon and nitrogen is being added back to the soil on a per acre basis.